trenton3983/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-A curated collection of cybersecurity projects showcasing skills in vulnerability assessment, threat detection, incident response, and secure system design.
-Built using Python and open-source tools, aligned with industry best practices.
+**A curated collection of cybersecurity projects developed in partial fulfillment of the [Google Cybersecurity Professional Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity).
+This portfolio demonstrates practical skills in threat analysis, vulnerability assessment, network security, and incident response using Python, Linux, SQL, and open-source tools.
+Projects reflect hands-on labs and real-world scenarios aligned with industry best practices for entry-level security roles.**

 ## Activities